Dan6200/ehr-infrastructure/packages/assisted-living/notes/clinical_financial_integration_plan.md

 # Feature Plan: Clinical and Financial Data Integration

-This document outlines the high-level plan for integrating clinical data (allergies, medications with SNOMED/RxNorm codes) and financial data into the application.
+This document outlines the high-level plan for integrating clinical data (allergies, prescriptions with SNOMED/RxNorm codes) and financial data into the application.

 ---